mu-editor/mu/docs/design/file_reading_and_writing.rst

 the situation in enough terms to offer the user a way forward without risking the integrity of their code.

+UPDATE: After initial implementation of the encoding cookie, it was thought that it was too arcane for beginner coders.
+It was decided then to save as UTF-8 by default, although without a cookie.
+But if a file already has an encoding cookie, that should be preserved and the encoding honoured.

 Implemented via:
 ~~~~~~~~~~~~~~~~